 Then there’s the cost, the cost of cartridge refills can add up rather quickly.
 And based on the infographic I shared, you can literally save thousands of dollars by switching to a safety razor.

 The downside of a safety razor would be the learning curve involved.
 Another would be the time it takes to do a proper 2 or 3 pass shave – at least 10 minutes!
 But getting a world-class shave does take time!

 Out of the box, these products are almost idiot proof because of the pivoting head.
-You don’t need to worry about proper angle or grip which perhaps is its biggest advantage.
+You don’t need to worry about the proper angle or grip, which perhaps is its most significant advantage.